 Providence is a wonderfully walkable city and we encourage you to start your adventure off by enjoying the spectacular architecture of the city.
 You can park in the nearby residential areas of College Hill on the East Side and easily walk down the hill to WaterFire.

-WaterFire is one block from the Amtrak Providence Train Station and is also served from Boston by the MBTA and commuter trains and is about a 45 minute train ride from Boston.
+WaterFire is one block from the Amtrak Providence Train Station and is also served from Boston by the MBTA and commuter trains and is about a 45-minute train ride from Boston.
+Check out the new MBTA Beginner’s Guide to the Commuter Rail.

 From Interstate 95 North or South, take exit 22 to downtown.
 The off-ramp brings you onto Memorial Boulevard which runs along the river.
 WaterFire is on your left after the first set of lights, and the installation extends down past the Crawford Street Bridge.
 From Route 195, follow the signs for Route 95 north (towards Boston).
 Stay to the right, take exit 22, and follow the directions above.